Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The `findNodeWithFewestAdjacents` function finds the index of a node in the graph that has the fewest number of adjacent   nodes, excluding locked nodes.
 It returns:
-1. 'nodeWithFewestAdjacents' the index of the found node, if a node is found
+1. `nodeWithFewestAdjacents` the index of the found node, if a node is found
-2. '-1' if all nodes are locked or the provided adjacency list is empty.
+2. `-1` if all nodes are locked or the provided adjacency list is empty.
 It helps in selecting nodes for certain graph-based computations allowing to perform a smarter coarsening.
 It takes two parameters:
-1. the vector of vector of pairs of integers 'adjacencyList' which is the adjacency list of the graph
+1. the vector of vector of pairs of integers `adjacencyList` which is the adjacency list of the graph
-2. the vector of boolean values 'locked' which is used to keep track of nodes already coarsed and that should not be considered.
+2. the vector of boolean values `locked` which is used to keep track of nodes already coarsed and that should not be considered.

 ## `returnBestNode`